The Basic Policy of Islam Regarding non-Muslims: Peace or War

-The Qur’an does not enact fighting the People of the Book because of their religion Then, Dr. Ibrahim further stated: “Why were the People of the Book not given this choice ‘of sparing their lives, if they repent (above verse 9:29), as the Idolaters (9:5)?”
-The answer is very simple.
-He said, “It is because the Qur’an does not enact fighting the People of the Book because of their religion, it only establishes fighting disbelievers in response to their aggressions.”
+The Qur’an does not enact fighting the People of the Book because of their religion .
+Then, Dr. Ibrahim further stated: “Why were the People of the Book not given this choice ‘of sparing their lives, if they repent (above verse 9:29), as the Idolaters (9:5)?”
+The answer is straightforward.
+He said, “It is because the Qur’an does not enact fighting the People of the Book because of their religion, it only establishes fighting disbelievers in response to their aggression.”

-A similar policy to Jizyah for the People of the Book is applicable to the Muslims themselves when they refuse to pay their dues to the state.
+A similar policy to Jizyah for the People of the Book applies to the Muslims themselves when they refuse to pay their dues to the state.
 Muslims are obligated to pay to the state zakat.
 Zakat is a form of taxation similar to the tax that most people have to pay to their respective states.
-In a similar manner to the case of Jizyah, with respect to the People of the Book, if Muslims also refused to pay Zakat, then the state is obligated to obtain it by force.
+In the same manner to the case of Jizyah, concerning the People of the Book, if Muslims also refused to pay Zakat, then the state is obligated to obtain it by force.

 An example of this was the case of the Murtadeen, several tribes who, during the rule of first Caliph Abu Bakr, refused to pay Zakat.
 Some scholars believe that the Murtadeen war was conducted against the tribes until they paid it, and acknowledged their subjection to the state.

-But this verse was widely misinterpreted as to saying, ‘fight all disbelievers, whether they are at peace with or at war [with you], in the same manner as they fight you.’
+But this verse was widely misinterpreted as to say, ‘fight all disbelievers, whether they are at peace with or at war [with you], in the same manner as they fight you.’
 This latter interpretation is in error, since in Verse, 9:7, Islam proclaims that as long as non-Muslims or Idolaters are upright towards you, just being who they are, respecting covenants, and acting morally, then be upright towards them.
-As if the verse is stating the rules that if they broke a covenant, do not break it, like they did; if they are colleagues to you, be friends to them; if they build social bridges with you, socialize with them with that which is permissible; otherwise if they transgress limits, then fight them, but do not be excessive in fighting, because then you are a transgressor, like them, see Qur’an 2:190.
+As if the verse is stating if they broke a promise, do not break it, as they did.
+If they are colleagues to you, be friends with them.
+If they build social bridges with you, socialize with them with that which is permissible, otherwise, if they transgress limits, then fight them, but do not be excessive fighting, because then you become a transgressor, like them, see Qur’an 2:190.

 And fight with them until there is no [fitnah] persecution, and religious belief should be only for Allah (as in the rule no compulsion in religion), but if they desist, then there should be no hostility except against the oppressors.
 Qur’an 2:193